Last of the Steam-Powered Trains: Release and reception

-Among contemporary reviewers, Robert Christgau of The Village Voice declared "Last of the Steam-Powered Trains" the most memorable track on Village Green and wrote that like many others songs on the album, it is about "how to deal with the past".
-Placing the song in the context of the rock and roll revival, he wrote it could have been the album's lead single had there been enough demand.
-In Paul Williams review of the album for Rolling Stone, he wrote that it made him smile to know the Kinks finally recorded "Smokestack Lightning", "and [did] a good job of it too".
+Among contemporary reviewers, Robert Christgau of The Village Voice declared "Last of the Steam-Powered Trains" the most-memorable track on Village Green and wrote that like many others songs on the album, it is about "how to deal with the past".
+Placing the song in the context of the rock-and-roll revival, he wrote it could have been the album's lead single had there been enough demand.
+In Paul Williams review of the album for Rolling Stone, he wrote that it made him smile to know the Kinks finally recorded "Smokestack Lightning", "and [they did] a good job of it too".
 He continues: "A little fancy kineticism in the break, harmonica and bass and lead buildup, just so you know all the old tricks are as relevant to their music as any new tricks they might enjoy could be."

 In a retrospective assessment, Morgan Enos of Billboard magazine describes the song as an "inspired goof", being a parody of bands like Them and the Yardbirds.
 Among band biographers, Clinton Heylin considers it one of the better songs on Village Green while also finding it disruptive to the album's conceptual cohesiveness.
 By contrast, Thomas M. Kitts writes that the song "now seems indispensable" to the album's concept.
 Rogan describes the song as one of the album's "great surprises" and considers it one of the band's best R&B numbers, and Christian Matijas-Mecca writes the song's expression of nostalgia anticipated the blues rock heard in the decade which followed.